dpplweb/dppl-content/_posts/christina/0410-01-01-law-and-government.md

 ### Statistical Abstract of the United States

 This is an excellent source for statistics on the social, political, and economic conditions of the United States.
 New data is added monthly.

+### Very Short Introductions

+Experts in their fields explain; History of Law, Human Rights and Immigration, Jurisprudence and Philosophy of Law, Legal System and Practice, Medical and Healthcare Law and Policing.

 ### OUR FAVORITE WEB SITES